ballerina-attic/securing-restful-services-with-ldap/README.md

 Once you are done with the development, you can deploy the service using any of the methods that we listed below.

 ### Deploying locally
 You can deploy the RESTful service that you developed above, in your local environment.
-You can use the Ballerina executable archive (.balx) archive that we created above and run it in your local environment as follows.
+You can use the Ballerina executable archive (.balx) that we created above and run it in your local environment as follows.

 ```
 $ ballerina run target/secure_restful_service.balx